federico-pi/online-registration-form/README.md

-# online-registration-form
+# An online registration form
-  Built a responsive, mobile-friendly registration form using supplied mockups.
+  Built a responsive, mobile-friendly registration form following supplied mockups.
 This is the third project of the Treehouse techdegree.